nixikanius/trading-bot/README.md

 make run
 ```

-**Note:** To stop the server, use `Ctrl+C` for graceful shutdown.
-The server handles SIGINT and SIGTERM signals properly.
 **Debug Logging:** Set `log_level: "DEBUG"` in `config.yml` to see detailed request/response logging for debugging purposes.

 ## HTTP API Endpoints